 Reporter, Private Debt InvestorRead bio

-Managing Director, Huatai InternationalRead bio
+Managing Director and Head of Principal Investment, Huatai InternationalRead bio

 Managing Partner, Bridgepoint CreditRead bio

 Panel: The dos & don’ts of fundraising in Japan

 - Opportunities in private debt: How does Japan compare with Asia and the rest of the world?

 - What is the role of asset management and securities companies in Japan and how do they work?

 - The relationship between private debt and private equity – which sector is more attractive in Japan?